Dear Dr. Gourmet,

 Dr. Gourmet Says...

 This is certainly controversial.
-On the one hand these are chemicals that create the artificial flavors and colors in water.
+On the one hand, these are chemicals that create the artificial flavors and colors in water.
 It appears that they are safe for you.
-The second issue is aspartame which many folks feel is very harmful.
+The second issue is aspartame, which many folks feel is very harmful.
 The present evidence, however, doesn't seem to support this.

 Interestingly, we don't have research to support this, however.
 In fact, there was a recent report indicating that those who drank artificially flavored sodas were just as likely to be obese as those drinking regular soda.
 To be honest, I am not sure what to make of that research and it will be a while before we have some idea of whether the artificial sweeteners might do something in the body to trigger weight gain also.
-Intuitively one would think this not possible but in science and medicine intuition is often found to be a poor predictor of the truth.
+Intuitively one would think this not possible, but in science and medicine intuition is often found to be a poor predictor of the truth.

 As far as the recommendations I make to my patients?
 It goes something like this:

 "I would always prefer that you drink water.
-Next in line would be coffee or tea -- both known to be good for you (even a teaspoon of real sugar in your tea will only add 16 calories).
-Drinking artificially sweetened drinks is O.K. but it's best to avoid this.
+Next in line would be coffee or tea - both known to be good for you (even a teaspoon of real sugar in your tea will only add 16 calories).
+Drinking artificially sweetened drinks is O.K. but it's best to avoid them.
 Soda can be a major problem and contributes too many empty calories.
 It should be drunk only occasionally. "

 Thanks for writing,

-Timothy S. Harlan, M.D.
+Timothy S. Harlan, MD, FACP, CCMS

 Dr. Gourmet